gulpjs/vinyl-fs/README.md

 ##### `options.useJunctions`

 When creating a symlink, whether or not a directory symlink should be created as a `junction`.
 This option is only relevant on Windows and ignored elsewhere.
+Please refer to the caveats section below.

 Type: `Boolean`